maoschanz/drawing/CONTRIBUTING.md

 # If you want to translate the app

-> I assume this will be the most usual contribution so i detail:
+I assume this will be the most usual contribution so i detail a little

 ## If the translation doesn't exist at all